mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/slides/chapter_2_solving_higher_order_od_es.md

 Substitute the second equation in the first to eliminate $y$:
  $$\frac{dy}{dt}= \frac{d^2x}{dt^2} =-x$$

 `@script`

+If we subsititute the second equation into the first, we can eliminate y and end up with a second order ODE in x and t.

 ---
 ## Higher order ODEs can be expressed as coupled equations